coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 ## Creating a Worm That Walks

-"Worm that walks" is a template that can be added to any evil wizard or sorcerer.
-It uses all the original character's statistics, special abilities, and equipment, except as noted here.
+“Worm that walks” is a template that can be added to any evil wizard or sorcerer.
+It uses all the original character’s statistics, special abilities, and equipment, except as noted here.

-**Type:** The character's type changes to aberration (it is a creature composed of hundreds of discrete crawling worms).
+**Type:** The character’s type changes to aberration (it is a creature composed of hundreds of discrete crawling worms).

 **Hit Dice:** Increase to d8.